 - A Master's degree in Instructional Leadership from an accredited college or university, or a Master's degree in any field and professional certification in Education Administration from an accredited college or university; - 2.
 Minimum GPA of 3.0 (on a 4.0 scale); - 3.
 Two official copies of transcripts of all undergraduate/graduate work attempted including junior/community colleges. - 4.
-A GRE minimum combined score of 400 on Verbal and 400 on Quantitative OR 800 on the Verbal/Quantitative sections.
+A GRE minimum combined score of 146 Verbal and 140 on Quantitative OR 246 on the Verbal/Quantitative sections.